Photoshop Compositing: Sky City Project

 We begin by combining photos to build up the background plate.
 You will do some very basic painting techniques to add a personal touch (anyone can do it with the supplied brushes).
 We will then retouch and extract the model from her background.
 Finally we place the model into the scene and add sharpening and a color look to complete the piece.

 Throughout this fast-paced training you will learn tons of techniques, tips and secrets to get the work done quickly and easily with pro level results.
 This is the stuff that you can actually use whenever you are in Photoshop.
-For Photoshop CC and Photoshop CS6 (Works on earlier versions too, although not all features will be available but you can still accomplish the same results)
+Recorded in CC2014 For Photoshop CC and Photoshop CS6 (Works on newer versions too, the interface may have changed a little, but the core tasks are still the same)

 You will combine different photos together, mask them and seamlessly blend them to create a background plate to serve as the base for you composite.
 Learn how to use the Pen tool to make clean selections.